-Indirect Cost Rate Request for 2024-25
+Indirect Cost Rate Request for 2026-27

 How do I obtain an indirect cost rate?

-Each year, charter districts must request an indirect cost rate from TEA.
+Each year, charter school systems must request an indirect cost rate from TEA.
 TEA will access certified Public Education Information Management System (PEIMS) data related to each charter school’s resident public-school district and their respective calculated indirect cost rates to determine rates for charters schools that have requested rates.
 To view the TEA memo about the process, click here.

-All open charter schools are required to submit an online survey known as the Request for Indirect Cost Rate Survey for Charter Schools for 2024-25 by March 29, 2024.
-The purpose is to let TEA know if you want an indirect cost rate issued for the 2024-25 school year or not.
+All open charter schools are required to submit an online survey known as the Request for Indirect Cost Rate Survey for Charter Schools for 2026-27 by March 27, 2026.
+The purpose is to let TEA know if you want an indirect cost rate issued for the 2026-27 school year or not.

 All open-enrollment charter schools are required to respond, regardless of whether or not they wish to have an indirect cost rate issued, by replying “yes” or “no” on the form.
-Your response will let TEA know that as an open-enrollment charter school you are aware of the process.
+Your response will let TEA know that, as an open-enrollment charter school, you are aware of the process.
 Just because you request a rate, you are NOT required to use it.
 On the flip side, if you don’t ask for one, you are out of luck.

 Helpful tips about Indirect Costs

-- You do not have to put indirect costs in the grant in schedule (BS6001 for ESSA; BS6006 in IDEA) in order to claim indirect costs.
+• You do not have to put indirect costs in the grant in schedule (BS6001 for ESSA; BS6006 in IDEA) in order to claim indirect costs.
 You do have to ensure that funds are available before including indirect costs in your draw down requests.
 However, if you know for sure you want to claim indirect costs, you can include them in your budget schedules in the grant up front to earmark the funds.
 If you decide to do it at the end of the year and did not have it in your grant budget page, it is still allowed and wouldn’t require an amendment.

-- You can wait until the end of the year to see if funds are remaining to draw down indirect costs, or you may choose to draw them down throughout the year.
+• You can wait until the end of the year to see if funds are remaining to draw down indirect costs, or you may choose to draw them down throughout the year.

-- Indirect costs percentage is calculated on amounts expended, not the total grant award.
+• Indirect costs percentage is calculated on amounts expended, not the total grant award.

-- Indirect costs are not included in local budget when calculating maintenance of effort (MOE).
+• Indirect costs are not included in local budget when calculating maintenance of effort (MOE).
 They are considered an expenditure as part of the federal grant.

-- Want to spend 100% of your grant funds on direct services to students?
+• Want to spend 100% of your grant funds on direct services to students?
 That’s OK too!
 Claiming indirect costs is totally optional.

-- For more information regarding Indirect Cost rates, check out TEA’s Indirect Cost Rates Prior year list of rates are also posted there.
+• For more information regarding Indirect Cost rates, check out TEA’s Indirect Cost Rates page.
+Prior year list of rates are also posted there.
 Please note that the process for requesting rates is TOTALLY DIFFERENT from ISDs to charter schools, so be careful to distinguish between the two when navigating that page.

 Need help?